yyh-pc/LidarSLAM/README.md

 | :--------: | :------------: |
 | ParaView   | 5.4 and 5.6    |

-Be careful to use and link to the same libraries as ParaView/LidarView (especially with VTK, Eigen, PCL, Ceres, nanoflann, etc.) or it could lead to version mismatch and segfault.
+Be careful to use and link to the same libraries as ParaView/LidarView's (especially with VTK, Eigen, PCL, Ceres, nanoflann, etc.).
+Otherwise, if different flags or modules were enabled, some troubles may arise at build time, or it could lead to version mismatch and segfault at runtime.

+For example, if PCL is built with `pcl_visualization` module, it must link to the same VTK than the one used by ParaView.

 ### Installation